England On Verge Of Wrapping Up First New Zealand Test - UrduPoint

 Brook relished his lives.
 He smiled and looked to the heavens when Phillips spilled a chance on 147, having been dropped the previous day on 18, 41, 70 and 106.

-Four overs after his last reprieve, he brought up his 150 in imperious fashion, charging down the wicket at Tim Southee with the second new ball and driving him to the cover boundary.
+Four overs after his last reprieve, he brought up his 150 in imperious fashion, charging down the wicket at Tim Southee and driving him to the cover boundary.

 But when New Zealand found a way to make catches stick, Brook's innings, which included 15 fours and three sixes, came to an end.